Do you remember a time like this last year?

 Given how tough the past two years have been in a pandemic, it’s quite reasonable to see why things may not have changed on an individual level because of external factors that we had no control over.
 People have been doing their best to survive and that’s all that matters.
 To slow down and do just what they can to keep their heads above water.
 2023 may not be so different since we’re still picking ourselves up but we should definitely have the audacity of hope that things will get so much better.

-This article is about how to make the transition from surviving to thriving – gradually.
-And I say that because we need to see past the excitement of a new year and make solid goals and plans that will see us to the end of 2022.
+This article is about how to gradually transition from surviving to thriving.
+And I say that because we need to see past the excitement of a new year and make solid goals and plans that will see us to the end of 2023.
 Are you ready?
 Let’s go!

 Be very specific and realistic.
 Vagueness is the driver to nowhere.
-Have exact figures and descriptions of what you visualize yourself achieving like, “I will have earned 5,000 dollars by June.”
+Include exact figures and descriptions of what you visualize yourself achieving, such as, “I will have earned 5,000 dollars by June.”
 This clarity of purpose gives your brain precise goals to work towards.
-Staying realistic is about being reasonable about how much you can achieve with what’s at your disposal e.g., if you get an extra source of income, how much more can it add to your current income to give you the life you want?
+Staying realistic is about being reasonable about how much you can achieve with what’s at your disposal e.g. if you get an extra source of income, how much more can it add to your current income to give you the life you want?